DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/helm/helm-repo.md

-2. In the left navigation bar, click `Helm Application` -> `helm repo` to enter the helm repo list page.
+2. In the left navigation bar, click `Helm Apps` -> `helm repo` to enter the helm repo list page.